 Living Pro Sports is currently available to the significant others of professional athletes, pro athletes, scouts, front office officials, and anyone involved in sports.
 If you would like to sign up to be notified when Living Pro Sports goes live, click here.

-If you are the spouse, fiancee, or girlfriend of an NFL player or coach and would like to be featured on the site, please contact LeShonda Martin.
+If you are the spouse, fiancee, or girlfriend of an athlete (Professional or Collegiate) and would like to be featured on WAGSREDEFINED.COM, please contact LeShonda Martin.